-PO6 Development contributes to the activity, vibrancy, diversity and safety of streets and the public domain through the day and night.
+PO6 Development contributes to the amenity, activity, vibrancy, diversity and safety of streets and the public domain through the day and night.
 PO7 Development protects sunlight to parks, streets and public domain.
 PO8 Provide public domain that prioritise pedestrians, cycling and public transit use, with public open space located within walking distance of local centres, housing and jobs consistent with the Premiers Priorities.
 PO9 Development protects and shares high-quality views to significant scenic landscapes, particularly ridges, creek lines and riparian corridors.
-PO10 Provide increased tree canopy consistent with Greener Places integrated with built form in the landscape and is of a scale to enhance scenic landscapes and provide sufficient shade and amenity in centres.
+PO10 Provide increased tree canopy that is consistent with Greener Places, integrates with built form, enhances scenic landscapes and provides sufficient shade and amenity in centres.
 PO11 Provide high-quality landscaped open space that is green, integrated, connected as part of the green grid, multi-functional, accessible and of sufficient size to enable recreational and passive activities.
 PO12 Implement a sustainable landscape maintenance and management plan.
 PO13 Co-locate open space with other community assets to enhance the local character and retain significant items of cultural or heritage significance.
 PO14 Ensure that public art is an integrated and cohesive part of new development.
+PO15 Ensure facilities provided for waste and recycling services in developments and public places do not impact on amenity for residents, neighbours and the public such as visually unpleasant waste storage areas, noise, traffic and odours from waste collection services.